martinshaw/chrome-bar/README.md

 2. Enable `Developer mode` in the top right

-3. Download the latest release from https://github.com/martinshaw/chrome-bar/releases/download/1.4.0/dist.crx
+3. Download the latest release by right clicking this link (https://github.com/martinshaw/chrome-bar/releases/download/1.4.0/dist.crx) and selecting `Save link as...`

 4. Drag and drop the downloaded file onto the `chrome://extensions` page